-Criteria JC ORC Code Explanation Commentary Quality of assay data and laboratory tests • • The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
-For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established.
+Criteria JORC Code Explanation Commentary Criteria Quality of assay data and laboratory tests JORC Code Explanation The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
+For geophysical tools, spectrometers, handheld XRF instruments, etc., the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
 Samples of INCO's drilling were dried and assayed by AAS either at AMDEL in Adelaide, or at INCO's in-house laboratory at Blackstone.
 The digest method was not specified.
 Samples were assayed for Ni, Co and Fe.
 Analytical quality control was maintained by the by the insertion of standard samples and reanalysis of duplicates at separate laboratories at a frequency of two check analyses for every twenty samples.
 Composite samples of RC drilling completed in 2001 were submitted to AMDEL, dried and pulverised, and assayed for Ni, Co, Ag, As, Bi, Cu, Cr, Fe, Mg, Mn, Pb, S, Sb, Ti, V, Zr, Ca and Al by HF-multi-acid digest / ICP-OES.
 The 1m riffle-splits for any composite sample assaying >0.4%Ni were retrieved, and re-assayed using the same method.
 Composite samples from 2002-2004 were assayed for Al, Ca, Cr, Fe, Mg, Mn, Ni, Si, Ti by borate fusion ICP-OES, and for Ag, As, Bi, Co, Cu, Ni, Pb, S, Sb, V, Zr by HF-multi-acid digest / ICP-OES.
-During 2005 two metre composite riffle-split (or spear-sampled for wet samples) samples were sent to SGS Laboratories in Perth.
-Each 2m composite sample was dried and pulverised to a nominal 90 per cent passing 75 microns and analysed for: As, Bi, Co, Cu, Ni, Pb, S and Zn by ICP-OES.
-Samples returning >0.4%Ni were re-assayed for Ni, Co, Al2O3, CaO, K2O, Fe2O3, MgO, MnO, Na2O, SiO2, V2O5, TiO2, Cr, SO3, Cu, Zn by fused disc XRF.
-After 2005 two metre composite riffle-split (or spear-sampled) samples were sent to SGS Laboratories in Perth.
-Each sample was pulverised to nominal 90 per cent passing 75 micron for analysis for assay for Ni, Co, Al2O3, SiO2, TiO2, Fe2O3, MgO, CaO, K2O, MgO, SO3, Na2O, V2O5, Cr, Cu and Zn by fused disc XRF.
-After 2005 two metre taken by spearing the sample pile on the ground approximately every 20 samples, and an in-house standard was inserted into the sample run every alternate 20 samples.
-No significant QA/QC issues have arisen in recent drilling results
+During 2005 two metre composite riffle-split (or spear-sampled for wet samples) samples were sent to SGS Laboratories in Perth. analysis for assay for Ni, Co, Al2O3, SiO2, TiO2, Fe2O3, MnO, CaO, K2O, MgO, SO3, Na2O, V2O5, Cr, Cu and Zn by fused disc XRF.
+Duplicate samples were taken by spearing the sample pile on the ground approximately every 20 samples, and an in-house standard was inserted into the sample run every alternate 20 samples.
+No significant QA/QC issues have arisen in recent drilling results.
+These assay methodologies are appropriate for the resource in question.